Finite groups with geodetic Cayley graphs: Structure of geodetic Cayley graphs

-In light of this theorem, we can refer to the \emph{length of central geodesics} as the integer $k$ so that $z=c_z^k$ for any element $z\in Z(G)$.
-Note that $k$ divides the order of $G / Z(G)$.
-We refer to the above elements $c_z$ as \emph{central roots}.
+In light of this theorem, we make the following definitions for a non-cyclic geodetic Cayley graph $\Cay(G, \Sigma)$ with $G \neq \Triv$ and $\Sigma \cap Z(G) = \emptyset$.
+If $k\geq 3, z\in Z(G) \setminus \{1\}$ and $c_z\in \Sigma$ are as in \cref{thm:center_geodesics}, \begin{enumerate} \item $c_z$ is called a \emph{central root} \item $k$ is called the \emph{length of central geodesics} \item a geodesic between two central elements is called a \emph{central geodesic}, and is necessarily labeled by $c_z^k$ for some central root $c_z$. \end{enumerate} Observe that if $\Sigma \cap Z(G) \neq \emptyset$, then $k = 1$, as in this case the Cayley graph is complete by \Cref{cor:center}.

 \begin{proof} We know by \Cref{cor:centerelementispower} that the geodesic of every element in the center is a power of a generator.
 We first show that no two central elements can have a geodesic that is a power of the same generator (note that a generator and its inverse is allowed and will happen).
-Let $b^k$ be a geodesic representing a central element and assume $k$ is minimal so that $b^k$ is central.
-Let $g$ be a generator different to $b^\pm$ (such a generator must exist, otherwise $G$ would be a cyclic group, but then $b \in Z(G)$).
+Let $b^k$ be a geodesic representing a central element and assume that $k$ is minimal so that $b^k$ is central.
+Let $g$ be a generator different to $b^{\pm 1}$ (such a generator must exist, otherwise $G$ would be a cyclic group, but then $b \in Z(G)$).
 By~\Cref{lem:commgen_coset} the elements $b^k g$ and $b^k \overline{g}$ both have a geodesic of length at most $k$, which we write as $(b^k g)$ and $(b^k \overline{g})$.
 Now $(b^k g)(b^k \overline{g})$ is a word of length at most $2k$ representing the central element $b^{2k}$.
 Thus, $b^{2k}$ is not a geodesic.
-It follows that no power of $b$ other than $k$ gives a geodesic for a central element, since $k$ is minimal and $b^{k+i}$ geodesic and central would imply $b^i$ geodesic and central, so $i\geq k$.
+Assume there is some $i \ge 1$ such that $b^{k+i}$ is a geodesic of a central element.
+This implies that $b^i$ is a geodesic of a central element.
+By minimality of $k$ we conclude $i\geq k$.
+It follows that no power of $b$ other than $b^k$ is a geodesic for a non-trivial central element.
+In particular, the order of $b \cdot Z(G)$ in $G / Z(G)$ is $k$ and, thus, $k$ divides $\abs{G : Z(G)}$.